Charles W. Albertson

 Charles W. "Charlie" Albertson (born January 4, 1932) is an American politician and musician.
 A Democratic politician from North Carolina, he was a member of the North Carolina Senate, representing the 5th and 10th districts from 1993 until his retirement in 2010.
 His district included constituents in Duplin, Harnett and Sampson counties.
 Albertson also served as the Democratic Caucus Secretary from 2005 until 2010.
 He previously served in the North Carolina House of Representatives from 1989 through 1992.
 He has earned the nickname "The Singing Senator."
+PBS North Carolina aired a documentary about his life in July 2024 made by Denver Hollingsworth titled "The Singing Senator".

 Early life and education

 Albertson was born in Beulaville, North Carolina.
 His parents were James Edward Albertson and the former Mary Elizabeth Norris.
 He graduated from Beulaville High School in 1950.
 After graduation he briefly attended James Sprunt Community College and then joined the United States Air Force attaining the rank of Airman First Class.
 He served in the USAF from 1951 to 1952.